Reconnect Hungary - Hungarian Birthright Trip

 Teaching: you mentor high school or university students informally by tutoring them in English, and deepening their knowledge of American culture.

-Interning: you gain invaluable, hands-on work experience by volunteering 25 hours a week at a nonprofit - each one with a different mission - and forming a network of professional contacts.
+Interning: you gain invaluable, hands-on work experience by volunteering 25 hours a week at a nonprofit - each one with a different mission - and expanding your network of professional contacts.

-Connecting: you have the opportunity to learn upfront and personal how other young Hungarians live; make life-long friends; and enrich your Hungarian identity through cultural immersion that simply is not possible elsewhere.
+Connecting: you have the opportunity to learn upfront and personal how other young Hungarians live; form life-long friendships; and enrich your Hungarian identity through cultural immersion that simply is not possible elsewhere.

 What does the Scholarship provide?

-The scholarship provides transatlantic, roundtrip airfare from the United States or Canada, room & board in the selected school’s facilities, and a stipend to cover local transportation costs in Transylvania.
-Your internship at the NGO is unpaid.
-Our local program coordinator, based in Kolozsvar (Cluj), provides guidance and assistance.
+The scholarship provides room & full board in the selected school’s facilities, and a stipend to cover local transportation costs in Transylvania.
+Your internship at the NGO is unpaid, and you make your own travel arrangements from the United States/Canada to Romania.
+Our local program coordinator, based in Kolozsvár (Cluj), provides guidance and assistance.

 Duration of the Scholarship